Large Wind Turbine Research

-NREL also conducts structural tests of full-scale wind turbine blades and subcomponents to improve blade reliability.
+In addition, NREL conducts structural tests of full-scale wind turbine blades and subcomponents to improve blade reliability.
 Results from the blade tests conducted at the NWTC are used by industry members to evaluate the effects of design and manufacturing flaws and help establish manufacturing flaw limits for production blades prior to field deployment.

-NREL researchers are collaborating with leading industry experts to improve gearbox performance.
+Researchers at the NWTC are collaborating with leading industry experts to improve gearbox performance.
 The goal of the Gearbox Reliability Collaborative (GRC) is to validate the typical design process—from the wind turbine system loads to bearing rating—through a comprehensive dynamometer and field-test program on two extensively instrumented gearboxes.
 This design analysis will isolate gaps in the state-of-the-art design process and form a basis for improving reliability of future designs and retrofit packages.

 NREL works with AWEA's Development Board and wind industry experts to develop national guidelines.
 These guidelines will capitalize on existing IEC Standards to avoid creating new standards and will help facilitate compliance verification activities by local inspectors and project developers attempting to permit wind turbines.